Topology of Calorons Re-examined: Abstract

 \section{Abstract}

-We reconsider the detailed structure of the topological character of the instantons in pure Yang-Mills theory on $S^1\times\mathbb{R}^3$, so-called calorons.
-The claim is that the standard formula for the topological character, the second Chern number, requires some modification through analytic consideration.
-For concreteness, we explicitly calculate the second Chern number of the gauge configuration of the Harrington-Shepard type with unit topological charge of the gauge group $\mathrm{SU}(2)$ in several gauges.
-The genuine formula is shown to be applicable even though the gauge connection is in singular gauge.
+We reconsider the detailed structure of the topological character of the instantons in pure Yang-Mills theory on $S^1\times\mathbb{R}^3$, known as calorons.
+We argue that the standard formula for the second Chern number requires modification, as revealed by explicit analytic consideration.
+For concreteness, we compute the second Chern number of the Harrington-Shepard caloron of the two-dimensional special unitary gauge group ($\mathrm{SU}(2)$) with unit topological charge in several gauges.
+The general formula is shown to remain valid even when the gauge connection is in a singular gauge.
 The gauge dependence of the magnetic charge is also discussed.